 A Plan to Renew the Promise of American Life, Plank 7

 7.1.
-Establish, by constitutional amendment, an enforceable cap on total federal debt.
-The amendment should do all of the following: 1) permit no federal spending beyond current receipts, except for amounts borrowed in strict conformity with the amendment, 2) provide that authorization for any borrowing above the debt cap requires the approval of a majority of the state legislatures, 3) enforce the cap with presidential sequesters and impoundments, and 4) punish any breach of the cap with strong, credible penalties for the federal officials responsible for the breach.
-Good models to draw on in drafting such an amendment include the Do Your Job Amendment and the Compact for America Balanced Budget Amendment.
+Establish, by constitutional amendment, an enforceable cap on total federal debt, defined in terms of a specific number of dollars.
+The amendment or amendments should do all of the following: 1) permit no federal spending beyond current receipts, except for amounts borrowed in strict conformity with the amendment, 2) provide that authorization for any borrowing above the debt cap requires the approval of a majority of the state legislatures in states representing a majority of the U.S. population, 3) enforce the cap with presidential sequesters and impoundments, 4) define the term ‘dollar’ explicitly, in an airtight way, so that the amendment cannot be evaded through redefinition (preferably just reiterating the existing, implicit definition), and 5) punish any breach of the cap with strong, credible penalties for the federal officials responsible for the breach.
+Good models for such an amendment include the Do Your Job Amendment and the Compact for America Balanced Budget Amendment.

 7.2.
-If necessary, in order to get around a runaway Congress, originate the debt limitation amendment via the states rather than Congress, that is, by way of an Article V convention.
-In order to put to rest all concerns about a runaway convention, coordinate the amendment drive by means of a legally binding interstate compact that includes the actual text of the proposed amendment and the rules for a brief plebiscitary convention, whose sole purpose is to vote up or down on that amendment without change.
+If Congress refuses to originate the debt limitation amendment, originate it via the states through an Article V convention of states.
+In order to lay to rest all concerns about a runaway convention, coordinate the state amendment drive by means of a legally binding interstate compact that includes within its terms the full text of the proposed constitutional amendment and all of the rules, appointment procedures, delegate instructions, etc., necessary for a brief plebiscitary convention, whose sole purpose is to vote up or down on that amendment without change.
+The pioneering example of how to do this is the Interstate Compact for a Balanced Federal Budget.

 But while a modest debt is acceptable, Congress’s modern, deeply ingrained habit of running large chronic deficits is not.
-That habit needs to be cured.
+That vice cries out for a cure.

-In peacetime a healthy nation will run regular surpluses.
+In peacetime a healthy nation will run regular, modest surpluses.
 To run surpluses, we need a firm, enforceable spending cap.
-To enforce the spending cap, we need a firm, enforceable debt cap.
-Ergo, to cap spending—cap debt.
+To enforce the spending cap, we in turn need a firm, enforceable debt cap.
+In other words, to cap spending — cap debt.

-Since Congress won’t curb its own powers voluntarily—it will either refuse to propose the needed amendment, or make sure it contains loopholes—we’ll have to propose the amendment by way of an Article V convention of the states for proposing amendments.
+Since Congress won’t curb its own powers voluntarily — it will either refuse to propose the needed amendment, or make sure it contains loopholes — it’s my opinion that we’ll have to propose the amendment by way of an Article V convention of the states for proposing amendments.
 The Founders gave us the Article V alternative proposal precisely to address the kind of crisis we currently face.

 From the government’s perspective, there are four main ways to dispose of debt: taxation, inflation, repudiation, and spending limitation.
 The last of these is best because it gives people more freedom.
 Less government equals more freedom.